 At the community level, the Sponsored students’ experience is much like that of any other AFS student.
 The goals of their programs are primarily met by living with their host family and attending school.
 They participate in local orientations, meet with their liaisons once a month, and their support issues go through the same local channels.

 However, Sponsored students are also responsible for participating in a number of educational activities designed to enhance their insights into how the U.S. functions, provide impetus for a broader view of the U.S. than they might find in their immediate surroundings and assist them in gaining an understanding of how positive leadership can be exercised.
 For this reason, the Sponsored students are placed in groups or "clusters" within Area Teams; these clusters are arranged so that they are geographically close enough to gather six or eight times a year, guided by volunteers who help them to fulfill the required learning objectives.
 These volunteers, who are known as Sponsored Programs Cluster Coordinators, lend their skills and experience to help achieve the cross-cultural understanding envisioned by the AFS Ambulance Drivers.

-The State Department requires that we seek special approval if a YES or CB student will be assigned to a school that is not a traditional public school.
+The State Department requires that we seek special approval if a YES, FLEX, or CB student will be assigned to a school that is not a traditional public school.
 Your TDS and staff Sponsored Programs Hosting Coordinator can help you acquire this extra approval for charter, private and other non-public schools.